199911/rotten-reviews/README.md

 ## Description

-This Node.js scrapes Rotten Tomatoes audience reviews pages and scrapes the contents by getting the reviewer name, date, total stars, and review excerpt.
+This Node.js package scrapes [Rotten Tomatoes](https://www.rottentomatoes.com) audience reviews pages and scrapes the contents by getting the reviewer name, date, total stars, and review excerpt.

 Future features are listed on the [roadmap](#roadmap).